Child Nutrition Services

 Grab and Go Meals

-SBISD Child Nutrition Services will continue Grab and Go breakfast and lunch the week of May 25, (we will not be offering meal service on Memorial Day), with a four-day a week schedule as outlined below and continuing until further notice.
+SBISD Child Nutrition Services will continue Grab and Go breakfast and lunch with a four-day a week schedule as outlined below and continuing until further notice.
 Locations remain the same for now, but are subject to change.
 Hours are as noted, or until all meals are distributed.

 Meals will be distributed Monday through Thursday.